-In some cases a block by block "systematic" program of enforcing nuisance laws, or property maintenance codes, is important.
+In some cases the block by block "systematic" program of enforcing nuisance laws, or property maintenance codes, is important.
 If your neighborhood is in trouble, and you feel that property owners can afford to keep up their properties, but they aren't doing so, this is when the systematic, house-by-house program could prevent the neighborhood from moving into total decline.

 The technique sometimes is called a windshield survey.
 This means that a code inspector or consultant drives through the neighborhood and peers through the windshield to identify apparent violations of the existing housing code or property maintenance code.
 They also note weeds, grass that is taller than allowed by code, fences that are falling down, abandoned unlicensed cars, animals that are not permitted under the ordinance, or other and any other potential nuisance that is spelled out in the code.

-Reasons for systematic code enforcement could be:
+Reasons for systematic code enforcement could be as follows.

-1. A relatively large number of complaints in a particular geographic area
+1. A relatively large number of complaints in a particular geographic area are received.

 4. The potential still exists for a viable neighborhood if relatively superficial problems are remedied, or if landlords can be forced to reinvest in their properties to the extent that the community demands.